 AFCA CONTACT: Vince Thompson, Director of Media Relations

-FORT WORTH CHRISTIAN HIGH SCHOOL'S SAM HARRELL TO RECEIVE 2015 POWER OF INFLUENCE AWARD
+SOMERS HIGH SCHOOL’S TONY DeMATTEO TO RECEIVE 2016 POWER OF INFLUENCE AWARD

-The Power of Influence award was created as a way for the AFCA and AFCF to honor a deserving high school football coach.
-Coaches who receive this award are recognized for their impact on their team and players, as well as the legacy they leave with the school and surround community.
+The Power of Influence award was created as a way for the AFCA® and AFCF® to honor a deserving high school football coach.
+Coaches who receive this award are recognized for their impact on their team and players, as well as the legacy they leave with the school and surrounding community.
 This award is not based on wins and losses; however, it should be noted that coaches of powerful influence have longevity and success.
 This is the first AFCA award specifically designed to honor a high school coach.

 “This award is, without a doubt, my greatest achievement,” said DeMatteo.
 “This award is about my entire career of helping kids, not winning games.
 I’ve been around a long time and I’ve won a lot of games, but I’ve helped so many, many people that to receive this award from the American Football Coaches Association is really the highlight of my career.”